lugingf/tyk-proxy-tt/README.md

 ```

 ## Config
 I prefer to use json config file.
 But you can use ENV vars.
-To use then you need to specify flag -env on service start.
+To use then you need to specify flag `-env` on service start.
 To use them in Docker you need to update Dockerfile and add ENV vars to docker-compose.yml.
+Or use .env.example file.

 ## Metrics
-Service exposes prometheus metrics on :9090/metrics endpoint.
+Service exposes prometheus metrics on `:9090/metrics` endpoint.
 Prometheus metrics format is used.

 ## Token generation
 I have a script that generates tokens for testing purposes.
 It stores them to redis directly under the same key as the api_key.